Skip to Content

 • Check to make sure your windshield wiper blades are still good.
 Wiper blades should be replaced every 6 months to a year.

-• Check your tires to make sure there is enough tread left.
+• Check your tires to make sure they have enough tread left and/or invest in winter tires.

 • Make sure your tires are inflated to the proper air pressure.

-• Make sure that the heater is working properly.
+• Make sure that the heater and defroster are working properly.

-• Make sure that your headlights are properly aligned.
+• Make sure your headlights are properly aligned.

 • Make sure you've kept up with regular oil changes.